• Features

 • Formula: CAC ÷ average monthly revenue per customer

-• Ecommerce target: Three to six months
+• Target: Three to six months

 4. Conversion rate by channel